hashcube/gameplay/README.md

 ## Android installation
 Requires google play services configuration to be registered on game project package

+Now for every game, after devkit init game, you can check the package name of your android project in devkit/YOURGAME/modules/devkit-core/modules/native-android/gradleops/YOURGAME/app/build.gradle file, line 7, applicationId variable

+then to FCM console and create the project for the package of the game you have created and obtain google-services.json file right after FCM project creation in console.

 https://firebase.google.com/docs/android/setup

-After plugins install completed (dekit install),  follow this  [url](https://firebase.google.com/docs/android/setup and obtain google-services.json) and obtain google-services.json file for your application using package "yourdomain.yourstudio.yourgamename", then put it into yourgamename/modules/gameplay/android/ directory
+Then put google-services.json file into devkit/YOURGAME/modules/gameplay/android/